basics09/unfc-normalize/readme.txt

 For further info, see the WP Trac ticket [#30130 Normalize characters with combining marks to precomposed characters](https://coretrac.wordpress.org/ticket/30130) and this [Make WP Core comment](https://make.wordpress.org/core/2016/05/17/may-17-feature-projects-chat-and-prompt/#comment-30300).

-The plugin also works around the Safari-specific issues raised by WP Trac ticket [#22363 Accents in attachment filenames should be sanitized](https://core.trac.wordpress.org/ticket/22363).
+The plugin also works around the Safari-specific issues raised by the WP Trac ticket [#22363 Accents in attachment filenames should be sanitized](https://core.trac.wordpress.org/ticket/22363).

 = Scanner =